 3D.
 If you’ve heard me talk (or read me write) about 3D, you know that I seldom recommend it.

-Most 3D takes me out of what's onscreen rather than immersing me in it — an experience hardly worth extra cash and the hassle of fitting those glasses over the ones I'm already wearing.
+Most 3D takes me out of what’s onscreen rather than immersing me in it — an experience hardly worth extra cash and the hassle of fitting those glasses over the ones I’m already wearing.
 Same goes for dodgy CGI.
-The 3D in Gravity, however, is some-how not the usual diorama-like series of planes; it creates a rounded, seamless depth that feels truly three-dimensional.
+The 3D in Gravity, however, is not the usual diorama-like series of planes; it manages to create a rounded, seamless depth that feels truly three-dimensional.

-You may be familiar with complaints about the film's scientific fealty in terms of the placement of certain objects in Earth orbit or, well, gravity itself.
-My short answer to this is that while I'm totally sympathetic to the disappointment felt by folks with a closer relationship to astrophysics than I — and while at least one sketchy development necessary to the story did turn out to be a fiction — since I bought everything that was happening onscreen as I watched, I really couldn't argue with it.
+You might be familiar with complaints about the film’s scientific fealty in terms of the placement of certain objects in Earth orbit or, well, gravity itself.
+My short answer to this is that while I’m totally sympathetic to the disappointment felt by folks with a closer relationship to astrophysics than I — and while a sketchy development necessary to the story did turn out to be a fiction — since I bought everything that was happening onscreen as I watched, I really couldn’t argue with it.

 Gary Sinise is not a double amputee.
 Neither Henry Cavill nor Christopher Reeve